Transition to Thesis Research

 During Fall quarter of second year, students complete Hypothesis Design and Grant Writing Skills (CABI 31600).
 To receive their grade, students must submit a fellowship or grant proposal to an external funding agency or a foundation during second year.
 During Spring quarter of the second year, students take Translational Approaches in Cancer Biology (CABI 32000) serving as a capstone to the formal curriculum.

-As soon as second year students join a lab and define a thesis project, they should request to be scheduled for a Student Research Presentation slot.
+As soon as second year students join a lab and define a thesis project, they should request to be scheduled for a CCB Weekly slot.
 Presenting the background and aims of the thesis provides an opportunity to formalize the project and to seek feedback from the CCB community.

 Students who complete second year having passed the qualifier and shown satisfactory performance in at least five courses have completed the requirements for candidacy for the PhD.